-- For hoofed animals try to include a trotter, knuckles and bones with exposed marrow.
-Browning the bones in a pan before hand will give a deeper flavour to the broth.
+- For hoofed animals, try to include a trotter, knuckles and bones with exposed marrow.
+Browning the bones in a pan beforehand will give a deeper flavour to the broth.

-- Chicken – you can use the whole carcass, including the feet if possible.
+- Chicken – you can use the whole carcass, including the feet, if possible.

-A local chicken carcass with a few garden veggies – a couple of carrots, some bay leaves, parsley including the stalks, some celery with leaves and an overgown spring onion!
+A local chicken carcass with a few garden veggies – a couple of carrots, bay leaves, parsley including the stalks, celery with leaves and overgrown spring onion!

-- Fossick in the garden and the fridge
+2. Fossick in the garden & fridge

-At the very least you need to add an onion or two and a few bay leaves.
+At the very least, you need to add an onion or two and a few bay leaves.
 You can also throw in a handful of veggies and herbs – leeks, carrots, celery, parsnips, parsley, thyme, vegetable cuttings … whatever is fresh, seasonal and takes your fancy.

-- A slurp of apple cider vinegar
+3. A slurp of apple cider vinegar

-- Give it time
+4. Give it time

 Top the slow cooker with filtered/spring/rain water, turn it onto low, walk away and let cook for 12 – 24 hours.
 Beef and lamb bones you can cook for up to 48 hours!

-Experiment, have fun and enjoy your no stress bone broth!
+Experiment, have fun and enjoy your no-stress bone broth!